-Put bluntly, no CEO can attest properly that risk is managed effectively across the firm unless it can be measured, assessed and overseen in a single report that is available on a real-time basis at the click of a button.
-Anything less involves guesswork.
+Put bluntly, no CEO can attest properly that risk is being managed most effectively across the firm unless it can be measured, assessed and overseen in a single report that is available on a real-time basis at the click of a button.

-This highly interactive and workshop-style course will enable delegates to discuss strategic ERM frameworks, understand the key processes for implementing an effective ERM function and how to put in place the appropriate ERM architecture.
-It will deal with set up, implementation, operation, management, and exceptional issues and will demonstrate how this important corporate governance tool can be used to manage the risk profile across the firm.
-It will cover economic capital allocation, risk appetite, risk allocation, and risk budgeting and risk reporting.
+This highly interactive risk appetite and enterprise risk management course will enable delegates to discuss strategic ERM frameworks, understand the key processes for implementing an effective ERM function and how to put in place the appropriate ERM architecture.
+It will deal with set-up, implementation, operation, management, and exceptional issues and will demonstrate how this important corporate governance tool can be used to manage the risk profile across the firm.
+The risk appetite and enterprise risk management course will cover economic capital allocation, risk appetite in risk management, risk allocation, risk budgeting and risk reporting.

 Who Should Attend